OpenVPN/openvpn3-linux/README.md

          # semanage boolean --m --on dbus_access_tuntap_device

-On Red Hat Enterprise Linux and Fedora, the `openvpn3-service-netcfg` will stop running and the OpenVPN 3 Linux client will non-functional if this has not been done.
+On Red Hat Enterprise Linux and Fedora, the `openvpn3-service-netcfg` will stop running and the OpenVPN 3 Linux client will be non-functional if this has not been done.
 The source code of the policy package can be found in [`src/selinux/openvpn3.te`](src/selinux/openvpn3.te).

 For users installing the pre-built RPM binaries, this is handled by the RPM